criblio/appscope/website/src/pages/docs/how-works.md

 ![AppScope system-level design](./images/AppScope-system-level-design_w1800.png)

+If you're curious about the thought process that led to the creation of AppScope, see this [blog](https://cribl.io/blog/the-appscope-origin-story/) by the AppScope team.

 ### Performance Overhead

 AppScope collects data with, at most, around 2% CPU overhead, and **minimal** latency penalty.
 In most cases, the overhead is markedly less than 2%, which is significantly more efficient than legacy and current monitoring systems.